Actyx/Actyx/web/developer.actyx.com/docs/cli/nodes/ls.md

     -v, -vv, -vvv        Increase verbosity
     -h, --help           Prints help information
     --local              Process over local network
-    --pretty             Prints a header in the text output -j                   Shortcut for '--format json'

-OPTIONS:
-    --format FORMAT      Output list in the defined FORMAT (either `json` or `text`) [default: text].
-The last occurrence of the format command or the shortcut wins.
+    -j or --json         Format output as JSON

 ARGS:
-    <NODE>...
-Node IDs or, if using `--local`, the IP addresses, of
+    <NODE>               Node ID or, if using `--local`, the IP address, of the
-                         the node(s) to perform the operation on.
-You may also pass in a file with a value on each line using the syntax `@file.txt` or have the command read one value per line from stdin using `@-`.
+                         node to perform the operation on.
+You may also pass in a file with a value using the syntax `@file.txt` or have the command one value from stdin using `@-`.
 ```

 :::tip Output of `ax nodes ls`